How to feed

-At Cinque Ports Vets we recommend the Royal Canin Pediatric Weaning and Growth Kitten range.
+At Cinque Ports Vets we recommend the Royal Canin Paediatric Weaning and Growth Kitten range.
 We work closely with Royal Canin to make sure we are able to provide you with the best pet food available for your new addition.
-All team members are fully trained to offer advice and support on your kitten’s dietary needs.
-The Vet Care range of food is a good quality, highly nutritional kitten food which provides support for your kitten’s digestive system and natural defences by a complex of antioxidants.
+All team members are fully trained to offer advice and support on your kitten's dietary needs.
+The Vet Care range of food is a good quality, highly nutritional kitten food which provides support for your kitten's digestive system and natural defences by a complex of antioxidants.

-The Royal Canin Pediatric Weaning range comes in both wet and dry forms and can be fed from 4 weeks until 4 months of age to facilitate the transition from liquids to solids.
-It is a high energy density food which is ultra digestible to support your kitten’s delicate digestive system.
+The Royal Canin Paediatric Weaning range comes in both wet and dry forms and can be fed from 4 weeks until 4 months of age to facilitate the transition from liquids to solids.
+It is a high energy density food which is ultra digestible to support your kitten's delicate digestive system.

-The Royal Canin Pediatric Growth range also comes in both wet and dry forms and can be fed from 4 months until either neutering or 12 months of age.
+The Royal Canin Paediatric Growth range also comes in both wet and dry forms and can be fed from 4 months until either neutering or 12 months of age.
 The food contains highly digestible proteins to aid in digestion of the food and also reduce stool quantity due to the food being extremely digestible.